kube-logging/kube-logging.github.io/docs/configuration/logging.md

 You can also customize the `fluentd` statefulset that Logging operator deploys.
 For a list of parameters, see {{% xref "/docs/one-eye/logging-operator/configuration/crds/v1beta1/fluentd_types.md" %}}.
 For examples on customizing the Fluentd configuration, see {{% xref "/docs/one-eye/logging-operator/configuration/fluentd.md" %}}.

 You can also customize the `fluent-bit` that Logging operator deploys.
 For a list of parameters, see {{% xref "/docs/one-eye/logging-operator/configuration/crds/v1beta1/fluentbit_types.md" %}}.
-For examples on customizing the Fluent-bit configuration, see {{% xref "/docs/one-eye/logging-operator/configuration/fluentbit.md" %}}.
+For examples on customizing the Fluent Bit configuration, see {{% xref "/docs/one-eye/logging-operator/configuration/fluentbit.md" %}}.

 The following example snippets use the **logging** namespace.
 To create this namespace if it does not already exist, run: